DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

   This will build the jar and also run all the tests, and copy the jar to the resource directory in the sample apiproxy bundle.

-## Runtime Dependencies

-All of these are runtime dependencies.
-These JARs must be available in the proxy or organization into which you deploy.

-- Apigee Edge expressions v1.0
-- Apigee Edge message-flow v1.0
-- Apache commons IO 2.3
-- Apache commons codec 1.11
-- Apache commons lang3 3.7
-- Google Guava 24.1

 ## License

 This material is Copyright 2018 Google LLC.